Add Cluster

 -

-In the drop-down window, specify the required fields.
+In the Add cluster window, choose the credentials type and specify the required fields.
 Click the Save button to add the cluster:

-- Cluster Name - a unique and descriptive name for the new cluster;
+- Cluster Name: a unique and descriptive name for the external cluster;

 noteThe